-Many prospective MBA students are attracted to the idea of getting a marketing job after graduation.
+Many prospective MBA students are attracted to the idea of getting marketing jobs after graduation.
 While marketing is a broad field that offers many different career opportunities, most MBA graduates find work in three general categories right out of school: brand management, product management, and marketing management.
 We talked to Amanda Fend, Senior Associate Director and Coach at the Career Management Center, to find out everything that prospective students need to know about getting a post-MBA marketing job.

-According to Fend, the biggest misconception surrounding brand management is that it’s a purely creative role.
+According to Fend, the biggest misconception surrounding brand management marketing jobs is that it’s a purely creative role.
 In fact, it’s more of a general management role, with brand managers overseeing consumer insights, the supply chain, packaging, finance, advertising, and more for their portfolio of brands.
 In a way, brand managers are like CEOs because they have so much autonomy in making decisions over their assigned brands.
 This marketing job also requires a lot of quantitative work in the form of analyzing data to interpret current sales and forecast future demand.

 “Brand managers are looking at the day-to-day business and making sure everyone is aware of what’s happening.
 Or if there’s something new happening, like a brand launch or something like an issue with the brand… no days are probably the same,” Fend said.

 Most product managers are found in tech companies that make software, hardware, or both.
 Product management positions are a combination of marketing jobs and engineering teams, working with both of them to gather information from customers and translate it into different features and updates.
 They also help shepherd the launch of new products or new versions of existing ones.
 Because product managers work closely with engineers, it’s very helpful (though not required) if they have some kind of prior technical experience, such as software development.